-- Actively support and promote the ongoing as well as the development of new country park events and raising awareness that outdoor recreational activity and its benefits for physical and mental health and wellbeing. - Increase the level of outdoor recreation and leisure facilities to meet future demands and improving access to play/sports pitches. - Examine feasibility of increasing access to school-based sports facilities outside of school hours. - Increase provision and quality of useable allotment space throughout the county borough through new provision and minimising unusable space on existing sites. - Nature prescribing Mainstream the previously evaluated pilot for provision of low-level wellbeing support in nature/outdoor environments i.e. nature prescribing in association with IWN and third sector.
+- Enhance existing and develop new country park events to encourage outdoor recreation. - Actively promote country parks for outdoor recreational activity and their benefits for physical and mental health and wellbeing. - Increase the level of outdoor recreation and leisure facilities to meet future demands and FIT standards, particularly in the Caerphilly Basin. - Improve provision, quality and accessibility of play/sports pitch provision. - Examine feasibility of increasing access to school-based sports facilities outside of school hours. - Increase provision and quality of useable allotment space throughout the county borough through new provision and minimising unusable space on existing sites. - Green prescribing Mainstream the previously evaluated pilot for provision of low-level wellbeing support in nature/outdoor environments i.e. nature prescribing in association with IWN and third sector.